hphelion/documentation/commercial/GA1/commercial.install-GA-NTP.md

 		"*LOCAL(0)") ntpq -pd

-	You can now point clients to your ntp server
+	You can now point clients to your NTP server

-6. Add your ntp server ip to the clinets "/etc/ntp.conf" file
+6. Add your NTP server IP to the clients `/etc/ntp.conf` file

 7. Configure system timezone

 		/usr/bin/tzselect

-	The output should be placed in /etc/profile and executed on the command line
+	The output should be placed in `/etc/profile` and executed on the command line

-8. Restart ntp service
+8. Restart NTP service

 		service ntp restart

-9. Verify that you have a connection to the ntp server
+9. Verify that you have a connection to the NTP server

 		ntpq -pd